tytydraco/yessleep/out/I_took_a_nap_after_my_exam_I_wish_I_hadnt.md

 I had an exam from 2 to 4 PM.
 I’d slept maybe four hours in the last sixteen.
 My head felt hollow by the time it ended, not tired, just *empty*, like my thoughts were arriving late to everything.

-After the exam, I went to the canteen with friends, ate something I don’t remember, scrolled through reels for a while, called home, and told my parents the exam was “fine.”
+After the exam, I went to the canteen with friends, ate something I don’t remember , went to my room and laid on bed, scrolled through reels for a while, called home, and told my parents the exam was “fine.”
 I don’t know why I said that.
 I didn’t have the energy to say anything else.

 Back in my room, I turned off the main light.
 Left only the warm bulb on.
 Turned the fan on full speed.
 It was already getting dark outside.